Python range() function

 In this example, we are printing an even number between 0 to 10 so we choose our starting point from 0(start = 0) and stop the series at 10(stop = 10).
 For printing even number the difference between one number and the next must be 2 (step = 2) after providing a step we get a following output ( 0, 2, 4, 8).

-Incrementing with range using positive step :
+Example 5: Incrementing with the range using positive step

-step to be a positive number.
+If a user wants to increment, then the user needs steps to be a positive number.
 For example:

 2 4 6 8 10 12 14 16 18 20 22 24 0 4 8 12 16 20 24 28 15 18 21 24

-step to be a negative number.
+If a user wants to decrement, then the user needs steps to be a negative number.
 For example:

 25 23 21 19 17 15 13 11 9 7 5 3 30 26 22 18 14 10 6 2 25 22 19 16 13 10 7 4 1 -2 -5

-range() function doesn’t support the float numbers. i.e. user cannot use floating-point or non-integer number in any of its argument.
-User can use only integer numbers.
+Python range() function doesn’t support the float numbers. i.e. user cannot use floating-point or non-integer number in any of its argument.
+Users can use only integer numbers.
 For example

 for i in range(3.3): TypeError: 'float' object cannot be interpreted as an integer

-Points to remember about Python
+Points to remember about Python range() function :

-range() function only works with the integers i.e. whole numbers.
+- range() function only works with the integers i.e. whole numbers.